ricardocorreia99/Badugi-Poker-Game/README.md

-# jogo-de-poker-badugi
+# Badugi-Poker-Game

-criação do jogo de poker Badugi, com base em programação probabilística
+Development of the Badugi poker game using probabilistic programming.